History of Uruguay: Brazilian province

 The steady growth of the influence and prestige of the Liga Federal frightened the Portuguese government, which did not want the League's republicanism to spread to the adjoining Portuguese colony of Brazil.
 In August 1816, forces from Brazil invaded and began the Portuguese conquest of the Banda Oriental with the intention of destroying Artigas and his revolution.
 The Portuguese forces included a fully armed force of disciplined Portuguese European veterans of the Napoleonic Wars with local Brazilian troops.
 This army, with more military experience and material superiority, occupied Montevideo on 20 January 1817.
 In 1820, Artigas's forces were finally defeated in the Battle of Tacuarembó, after which Banda Oriental was incorporated into Brazil as its Cisplatina province.
-During the War of Independence of Brazil in 1823–1824, another siege of Montevideo occurred.
+During the Brazilian War of Independence in 1822–1825, another siege of Montevideo occurred.

 The Thirty-Three

 On 19 April 1825, with the support of Buenos Aires, the Thirty-Three Orientals, led by Juan Antonio Lavalleja, landed in Cisplatina.
 They reached Montevideo on 20 May.
 On 14 June, in La Florida, a provisional government was formed.
-On 25 August, the newly elected provincial assembly declared the secession of Cisplatina province from Empire of Brazil and allegiance to the United Provinces of the Río de la Plata.
+On 25 August, the newly elected provincial assembly declared the secession of Cisplatina province from the Empire of Brazil and allegiance to the United Provinces of the Río de la Plata.
 In response, Brazil launched the Cisplatine War.

 This war ended on 27 August 1828 when Treaty of Montevideo was signed.
 After mediation by Viscount Ponsonby, a British diplomat, Brazil and Argentina agreed to recognize an independent Uruguay as a buffer state between them.
 As with Paraguay, however, Uruguayan independence was not completely guaranteed, and only the Paraguayan War secured Uruguayan independence from the territorial ambitions of its larger neighbors.
 The Constitution of 1830 was approved in September 1829 and adopted on 18 July 1830.